 The cost of an RV lot varies on location.
 I’ve had it as cheap as $275 a month and as expensive as $1,000 a month.
 So far, the longest I’ve had to drive to work was 45 minutes and the closest I’ve been was 10 minutes.

-Do you qualify for the traveler tax deductions since you don’t own a permanent residence?
+Do you qualify for the traveler tax stipend since you don’t own a permanent residence?

-I do qualify for the tax-free deduction, because I do own a permanent residence.
+I do qualify for the tax-free stipend, because I do own a permanent residence.
 I keep a home base.
 But if you didn’t, then you wouldn’t be eligible.

 Are there any tax implications concerning residing in an RV?